Aljgutier/aljgutier.github.io/posts/Deep Learning/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 <h1 style="color:	#115BDC;">Prepare for Machine Learning</h1>

-The next stage of the pipeline as input the joined tabular data from the previous section.
+The next stage of the pipeline begins with the joined tabular data from the previous section.
 Machine learning algorithms perform better when the continuous value inputs are normalized and require the categorical values to be numericalized.
 Furthermore, artifcial neural networks require the inputs to be zero mean with standard deviation of 1.
+Both of these steps are performed below.

 ### Categorical and Continuous Variables